mgvdev/mgvdev/README.md

 # 🇫🇷

-Lead Developpeur Fullstack chez Comet
+Lead Developpeur Fullstack chez The Residency

 # 🇬🇧

-Lead Fullstack Engineer at Comet
+Lead Fullstack Engineer at The Residency

 <br> <br>